alwaysanthony/Pewlett-Hackard-Analysis/README.md

 ![retirement total](Resources/1.PNG)

--It is important to note that we needed to remove duplicate employees due to new roles from promotions and remove employees that are no longer with the company.
+- It is important to note that we needed to remove duplicate employees due to new roles from promotions and remove employees that are no longer with the company.

 - Using the critiera from Bobby, we were able to determine who was eligible for the mentorship program.
 The query produced 1549 eligible candidates.